-- A. Landscape Strips shall be provided in conformity with Table 620.1 Landscape Strip Widths, the Guidelines for Landscape Strips provided in the UDO Section 4 of the Appendix and all other requirements of this Chapter 620. - B. Driveway widths and other ingress and egress areas may be subtracted from the landscape strip lineal feet calculation.

-C. Utility easement widths shall not be subtracted from the landscape strip lineal feet calculation.
+- A. Landscape Strips shall be provided in conformity with the Guidelines for Landscape Strips provided in the UDO Section 4.0 of the Appendix and all other requirements of this Chapter 620. - B. Landscape strips shall be provided as required by Section 620-10.1. - C. Driveway widths and other ingress and egress areas may be subtracted from the landscape strip lineal feet calculation. - D Utility easement widths that run perpendicular shall not be subtracted from the landscape strip lineal feet calculation.
+Utility easements that run parallel to the landscape strip shall be located outside of the landscape strip. - E. Shrubs planted to meet regulatory requirements shall be selected from the Shrub Species List, in Section 4.0 of the Appendix. - F. Trees, shrubs, grasses, and ground covers listed in the Prohibited Plant Species List in Section 4.0 of the Appendix are invasive plant species and shall not be used to meet landscape strip requirements.

-620-20.2Ten Foot Wide Landscape Strips.
+620-20.2 Ten-Foot-Wide Landscape Strips.

-- A. Proposed developments, other than single-family developments in single-family residential districts, shall include at a minimum 10 foot landscape strip of Type 2, 3, or 5.
-The landscaping and plantings within or adjacent to the strip shall contain as follows: - 1.
+- A. Proposed developments, other than single-family detached developments in single-family residential districts, shall include at a minimum a 10-foot-wide landscape strip.
+The landscaping and shrub plantings within or adjacent to the strip shall contain as follows: - 1.
 One tree for each 40 linear feet of strip length shall be provided.
 Deciduous trees shall be at least 2 inches caliper and evergreen trees shall be 6 feet in height at time of planting.
 Trees shall be a species native or suitable to this region as provided in the Tree Species List in Section 4 of the Appendix. - 2.
 One evergreen shrub, for each 4 linear feet of strip length shall be provided.
-Each shrub shall be a species native or suitable to this region. - B. Trees required herein may be planted and spaced singly or in groups so long as the total number of trees is achieved - C. The remaining ground area shall be sodded, seeded or hydroseeded with turf, and/or planted with groundcover species and/or provided with other landscaping material, or any combination thereof. - D. See also UDO Guidelines for Landscape Strips Types 2, 3, and 5 in the UDO Appendix.
+Each shrub shall be a species native or suitable to this region as provided in the Shrub Species List in Section 4.0 of the Appendix. - B. Trees and shrubs required herein may be planted and spaced singly or in groups so long as the total number of trees and shrubs are achieved - C. The remaining ground area shall be sodded, seeded or hydroseeded with turf, and/or planted with groundcover species and/or provided with other landscaping material, or any combination thereof.

-620-20.3 Five Foot Wide Landscape Strips.
+620-20.3 Five-Foot-Wide Landscape Strips.

 - A. If required by zoning, landscape strips which are required to be 5 feet in width shall contain landscaping and plantings within or adjacent to the strip as follows: - 1.
 One tree for each 50 linear feet of strip length shall be provided.
 Deciduous trees shall be at least 2 inches caliper and evergreen trees shall be at least 6 feet in height at time of planting.
-Trees shall be a species native or suitable to this region as provided in the Tree Species List as in Section 4 of the Appendix. - 2.
+Trees shall be a species native or suitable to this region as provided in the Tree Species List as in Section 4.0 of the Appendix. - 2.
 One evergreen shrub for each 8 linear feet of strip length shall be provided.
-Each shrub shall be a species native or suitable to this region. - B. Trees required herein may be planted and spaced singly or in groups so long as the total number of required trees is achieved. - C. The remaining ground area shall be sodded, seeded or hydroseeded with turf, and/or planted with groundcover species and/or provided with other landscaping material, or any combination thereof. - D. See also UDO Guidelines for Landscape Strip Type I and 4 in Section 4 of the Appendix.
+Each shrub shall be a species native or suitable to this region as provided in the Shrub Species List in Section 4.0 of the Appendix.

+- B. Trees and shrubs required herein may be planted and spaced singly or in groups so long as the total number of required trees and shrubs are achieved. - C. The remaining ground area shall be sodded, seeded or hydroseeded with turf, and/or planted with groundcover species and/or provided with other landscaping material, or any combination thereof.